spikeRNN: Tutorials#

-This notebook provides a complete walkthrough of the spikeRNN framework, from training a rate-based RNN to converting it into a functional spiking RNN.
+This notebook provides a complete walkthrough of the spikeRNN framework, from training a rate-based RNN to converting it into a functional spiking RNN for the Go-Nogo Task.

 The workflow is divided into four main parts: